warncke/immutable-core-task/README.md

 ## Error handling

-### Task continueOnError
+### Task ignoreError

     const orderTask = new ImmutableCoreTask({
-        continueOnError: true
+        : true
     })

-When `continueOnError` is set to true then tasks will continue to process and will be completed successfully even if one or more steps fail.
+When `ignoreError` is set to true then tasks will continue to process and will be completed successfully even if one or more steps fail.

 This option is false by default.

-Setting `continueOnError` true for the task means that errors on any step will not prevent the task from completing successfully unless `continueOnError` is set to false for specific steps.
+Setting `ignoreError` true for the task means that errors on any step will not prevent the task from completing successfully unless `ignoreError` is set to false for specific steps.

-### Step continueOnError
+### Step ignoreError

     const orderTask = new ImmutableCoreTask({
         steps: [
             {
-                continueOnError: true,
+                ignoreError: true,
                 method: 'module.email.orderReceived',
                 retry: true,
             },
         ],
     })

-Any `continueOnError` option set at the step level will override the task level configuration.
+Any `ignoreError` option set at the step level will override the task level configuration.

-When `continueOnError` is used with `retry` processing of later steps will not continue until after all retry attempts have been made.
+When `ignoreError` is used with `retry` processing of later steps will not continue until after all retry attempts have been made.

 ### Retry